GSA/digitalgov.gov/content/posts/2014-08-27-the-api-briefing-mining-the-rich-data-resources-of-nasa-the-international-space-apps-challenges.md

 ---
+url: /2014/08/27/the-api-briefing-mining-the-rich-data-resources-of-nasa-the-international-space-apps-challenges/
 date: 2014-08-27 11:00:34 -0400
-title: 'The API Briefing\: Mining the Rich Data Resources of NASA &amp;#8211; The International Space Apps Challenges'
+title: 'The API Briefing: Mining the Rich Data Resources of NASA &#8211; The International Space Apps Challenges'
 summary: 'The National Aeronautics and Space Administration (NASA) has an enormous collection of aerospace and science data sets.
 NASA missions and projects can create amazing amounts of data.
-One example\: the Earth Observing System Data and Information System has collected enough information to fill the Library of Congress (Data.NASA.gov).
-A more recent example\: the Solar Dynamics'
+One example: the Earth Observing System Data and Information System has collected enough information to fill the Library of Congress (Data.NASA.gov).
+A more recent example: the Solar Dynamics'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - API
   - Mobile